vijaybioinfo/Xenium-clustering/README.md

 ### Conda enviroment:
-This pipeline is compatible with the conda enviroment used in our [in-house clustering pipeline](https://github.com/vijaybioinfo/clustering), if its already available, please use it, otherwise follow these instructions:
+This pipeline is compatible with the conda enviroment used in our [in-house clustering pipeline](https://github.com/vijaybioinfo/clustering).
+If its already available, please use it, otherwise follow these instructions:

 ```
 conda create --name clustering python=3.8